 Figure 2: Agent-Based, Discrete-Event and System Dynamics Model examples

 One significant result from this case study is that MSUs do not automatically lead to more patients with thrombolysis as a treatment.
-However, those who are treated with thrombolysis receive care earlier, resulting in reduced probability for severe disabilities.
+However, those who are treated with thrombolysis receive care earlier, resulting in a reduced probability of severe disabilities.
 This is a clear medical benefit.
-Research also shows that a broad distribution (e.g., uniform distribution) of MSUs on a map leads to better results in contrast to centralization on few locations (e.g., station, hospital).
-Furthermore, the simulation has shown that, in rural regions in Germany with only few hospitals, such vehicles are not profitable, as there are not many affections per year, and most of the people live close to an urban center with a hospital able to treat stroke.
+Research also shows that a broad distribution (e.g., uniform distribution) of MSUs on a map leads to better results in contrast to centralization in a few locations (e.g., stations, hospitals).
+Furthermore, the simulation has shown that, in rural regions in Germany with only a few hospitals, such vehicles are not profitable, as there are not many affections per year, and most of the people live close to an urban center with a hospital able to treat stroke.
 The above case study results may differ in countries with less specialized hospitals.

-AnyLogic allows developing detailed models for healthcare decision-support.
+AnyLogic allows the development of detailed models for healthcare decision-support.
 The configurable MSU simulation model helped the modelers to answer important questions about the impact of medical and health economics.
-Regulatory agencies, companies, researchers and other decision-makers can use the results to optimize an MSU roll-out in any country and to improve the stroke diagnostics and treatment in the future.
+Regulatory agencies, companies, researchers, and other decision-makers can use the results to optimize an MSU roll-out in any country and to improve stroke diagnostics and treatment in the future.
 Long-term monitoring of stroke patients allows the comparison of saved costs to the additional costs of MSUs, leading to a basis for an investment decision.
 This work has been conducted by Prospective HTA (funded by the German Government) in conjunction with doctors, engineers, and health economists, from both industry and academia.

-The simulation of large-scaled complex systems (e.g., in healthcare, automotive, industry, and energy) is a major field of work at the University of Erlangen-Nuremberg Computer Networks and Communication Systems Group.
-Please contact model developers, if you have further questions.
+The simulation of large-scale complex systems (e.g., in healthcare, automotive, industry, and energy) is a major field of work at the University of Erlangen-Nuremberg Computer Networks and Communication Systems Group.